APIs are everywhere nowadays—enough that we can say we’re living in an increasingly API-centric world.

 Implement rate limiting

-Imposing a restriction of how many requests a customer can make to the API helps ward off bots and prevent unnecessary use of system resources.
+Imposing a restriction of how many requests a customer can make to the API endpoint helps ward off bots and prevent unnecessary use of system resources.

-The good thing about API authentication is that it comes in a distinct form.
+The good thing about API endpoint authentication is that it comes in a distinct form.
 In addition, there are also a few more techniques that you can use to further fortify authentication.
 There are systems that can help you segregate accounts into several resources and allow limited access to the token bearer.

 Input validation is essential